Pivotal Adaptive Services

 David is beyond thankful.
 “Pivotal Adaptive Services looks forward to its continued relationship with California Capital Procurement Technical Assistance Center (PTAC) as we continue to grow,” he said.

 Clarence Williams Receives Sacramento Valley Community Hero Award

-We are proud to announce that former President/CEO Clarence Williams was chosen for the 2019 Community Hero Award from the California Reinvestment Coalition.
-Mr. Williams led California Capital FDC as President/CEO for 32 years, and currently serves as Director of Strategic Initiatives.
+We are proud to announce that former California Capital President Clarence Williams was chosen for the 2019 Community Hero Award from the California Reinvestment Coalition.
+Mr. Williams led California Capital FDC as President/CEO for 32 years, and currently serves as the Board Chair of California Capital.
 Mr. Williams is a respected thought leader in the field of economic development and development finance, and has been a champion for providing capacity building programs that include small business technical assistance and training programs, multiple microenterprise loan programs, youth and adult financial education, and bilingual business education for ethnic and immigrant communities.
-Since 2002, as a result of his leadership, and the impact California Capital programs have on low and moderate income communities, California Capital has held the distinction of being certified as a Community Development Financial Institution (CDFI) and a Community Development Entity (CDE) by the U.S. Department of Treasury; and the California Department of Insurance-California Organized Investment Network (COIN).

 Venetian Pet Hospital

 After two decades working in the animal health industry, Jameka Smith connected with California Capital, a nonprofit supported by Wells Fargo, to kickstart the next chapter of her career — owning her own pet hospital.